 The purpose of the float system is to maintain an adequate supply of fuel at the proper level in the bowl for use by the low-speed, high-speed, pump and choke circuits.
+In the same of the s

 There are two separate float circuits.
 Each float circuit supplies fuel to a primary low-speed circuit and a primary and secondary high-speed circuit.
-See Figure 64-68.
+See Figure 64-49.